simonelnahas/simonelnahas.com/posts/why-clojure.md

 Lisp (List Programming) was [invented](http://www-formal.stanford.edu/jmc/history/lisp/node2.html#SECTION00020000000000000000) by John McCarthy in 1958.
-Clojure is today's most popular implementation of Lisp.
+Clojure compiles both to the JVM (Java Virtual Machine) and JavaScript.
 Clojure and Lisp will be used interchangeably throughout this article.

 ## How I found Clojure